 4. Turn on the Extractor Fan

 Installing an extractor fan in your bathroom ceiling or wall can do quite a lot to mitigate the steam.
 So turn it on before you shower and only turn it off after the steam has subsided.
+(Read my guide to getting a great quiet bathroom fan.)

 5. Open a Window or Skylight